tlau1860/academic-kickstart/content/publication/2020-1/index.md

 title: "Social Structure Learning in Anterior Insula"
 authors: [Lau T., Gershman S. J., Cikara M.]
-date: 2019-10-20T20:19:38+01:00
+date: 2020-02-17
 doi: "10.31234/osf.io/m96qh"

 # Schedule page publish date (NOT publication's date).
-publishDate: 2019-10-20T20:19:38+01:00
+publishDate: 2020-02-17

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "PsyArxiv"
+publication: "eLife"
-publication_short: ""
+publication_short: "eLife"

 abstract: "Humans form social coalitions in every society, yet we know little about how we learn and represent social group boundaries.
-We derive predictions from a computational model of latent structure learning to move beyond explicit category labels and interpersonal, or dyadicsimilarity as the sole inputs to social group representations.
+Here we derive predictions from a computational model of latent structure learning to move beyond explicit category labels and interpersonal, or dyadic similarity as the sole inputs to social group representations.
 Using a model-based analysis of functional neuroimaging data, we find that separate areas correlate with dyadic similarity and latent structure learning.
-Trial-by-trial updating ofdyadic similarity between participants and each agent recruited medial prefrontal cortex/pregenual anterior cingulate (pgACC).
-Trial-by-trial latent structure updating, in contrast, recruited right anterior insula (rAI).
-Variabilityin the brain signal from rAI improved prediction of variability in ally-choice behavior, whereas variability from the pgACC did not.
+Trial-by-trial estimates of ‘allyship’ based on dyadic similarity between participants and each agent recruited medial prefrontal cortex/pregenual anterior cingulate (pgACC).
+Latent social group structure-based allyship estimates, in contrast, recruited right anterior insula (rAI).
+Variability in the brain signal from rAI improved prediction of variability in ally-choice behavior, whereas variability from the pgACC did not.
 These results provide novel insights into the psychological and neural mechanisms by which people learn to distinguish \"us\" from \"them\"."

 # Summary.
 An optional shortened abstract.
 summary: ""